Sharklyst/Cadence_BC---quest-submission/README.md

 Smart contracts are automated programs stored in a blockchain that run if certain conditions are met.
 An example of that would be a decentralized exchange that when sending one token to a liquidity pool, it will swap it for another token and send it back.

 ## Q3
 A transaction is some data which is processed by the blockchain and changes some of the information stored on it - like the balance of a wallet after paying for something.
+It costs gas tp execute.
-A script is a program written to read the information available on the blockchain - like reading the balance of a certain wallet on a certain date.
+A script is a program written to read the information available on the blockchain - like reading the balance of a certain wallet on a certain date. it is free to execute.

 # Chapter 1 Day 2